chipzx92/DataEngineeringI320/docs/syllabus.md

 ### Project

-60% of your course grade will come from a group project to a data engineering workflow (sometimes also called a "data pipeline").
+60% of your course grade will come from a group project to create a data engineering workflow (sometimes also called a "data pipeline") to transform a data set and visualizations from that data..

 The project will be done in groups (to be determined but likely 4 students).